 French: % du temps de formation passé sur le lieu de travail par les étudiants en [spécifiez le programme d'EFP] pendant [spécifiez la période donnée]

 Portuguese: % do tempo de formação passado no local de trabalho pelos formandos de [especifique o programa FEV] em [especifique o período determinado]

 Czech: % času stráveneného na pracovišti z celkového času školení [doplňte program odborného vzdělávání a dobu trvání kurzu]

 The indicator assesses the proportion of training time that the trainees of a given vocational education and training (VET) program on average spend in the workplace out of the total training time.

 How to Collect and Analyse the Required Data

 Determine the indicator's value by using the following methodology:

 1) Set up the target (% of training time) according to the government-recognized curriculum of the VET program.
-The required proportion differs based on type of profession, the context, duration of the VET program and formal or non-formal settings (the indicator is especially valuable for formal VET training).
-The required share is usually between 40 – 60%, in some professions up to 80%.
+The required proportion differs based on the type of profession, the context, duration of the VET program and formal or non-formal settings (the indicator is especially valuable for formal VET training).
+The required share is usually between 40 – 60%, and in some professions up to 80%.
 It should never be less than 20%.